 The EDR Program worked with Salt Lake City Corporation from 2013 to 2015 on an effort to better understand and collaboratively and effectively respond to homeless issues in downtown Salt Lake City.
-These efforts began with a comprehensive situation assessment, followed by process design for and facilitation of a two-day homeless solutions retreat and the Homeless Services Site Evaluation Commission.
+These efforts began with a comprehensive situation assessment, followed by process design for and facilitation of both a two-day Homeless Solutions Retreat and the Homeless Services Site Evaluation Commission.
 The EDR Program’s Founding Director, Michele Straube, was profiled in Deseret News as a 2015 “difference-maker” for her mediation work on this project.
 Read more about each stage of the process below.

 Creation of a Situation Assessment Report

 The EDR Program conducted a situation assessment for Salt Lake City in Fall 2013 as a strategic and comprehensive approach to identify the significant issues, existing efforts, opportunities for collaboration and consensus, and potential challenges to addressing homeless issues in downtown Salt Lake City.
 The assessment team, which included four law students, conducted nearly 60 confidential interviews across stakeholder groups including downtown residents and businesses, developers, homeless service providers, all levels of government, law enforcement, as well as currently and formerly homeless individuals.
 The team also researched unique approaches taken by three case study cities that have successfully and collaboratively addressed homeless issues in their downtowns.